Finiteness of nonzero degree maps between three-manifolds: Distortion and finiteness of gluings

 We prove Proposition \ref{finiteGluings} in the rest of this section.
-Our strategy is as follows: using distortion along edges, we bound the allowable gluings up to fiber-shearings (see Definition \ref{fiberShearing} below); then using the distortion at Seifert-fibered vertices, we shall bound the allowable indices of fiber-shearings, and hence the allowable gluings up to equivalence.
-This will prove Proposition \ref{finiteGluings}.
-Note distortion at atoroidal vertices is not used in our proof.
-As we shall explain in Subsection \ref{Subsec-atorVertexDistortion}, this is implied as the distortion at an atoroidal vertex is bounded in terms of the distortions along its adjacent edges.
+Our strategy is as follows.
+Using distortions along the edges, we bound the allowable gluings up to fiber shearings (see Definition \ref{fiberShearing}).
+Using the distortions at the Seifert fibered vertices, we bound the allowable indices of the needed fiber shearings.
+So the allowable gluings are bounded up to equivalence, which proves Proposition \ref{finiteGluings}.
+In particular, the distortions at the atoroidal vertices are not used in our proof.
+This is because the distortion at any atoroidal vertex can be bounded in terms of the distortions along its adjacent edges, as we explain in Subsection \ref{Subsec-atorVertexDistortion}.